-D. ⊠ Targeted Support and Improvement Schools: Consistently Underperforming Subgroup(s).
+Targeted Support and Improvement Schools: Consistently Underperforming

+Subgroup(s).
 Describe the State's methodology for annually identifying any school with one or more "consistently underperforming" subgroups of students, based on all indicators in the statewide system of annual meaningful differentiation, including if the State is revising the definition the State uses to determine consistent underperformance for school identifications in fall 2022 based on data from at least the 2021-2022 school year.

 For the 2021-2022 school year, New York will use 2021-2022 school year results to apply the same decision rules (i.e., scenarios) that are used for identification of schools for CSI to identify schools for TSI for the following subgroups: English language learners, low-income students, racial/ethnic groups, and students with disabilities.
-The criteria to identify schools for TSI differ in two ways.
-First, the highest number scenario that is used to identify schools for CSI will not be used to identify subgroups for TSI.
-Second, Scenario 2 is not applied to TSI identification.
-For example, if Scenarios 1-7 are used to identify high schools for CSI, then Scenario 1 and Scenarios 3-7 will be used to identify school subgroups for TSI.
-Because New York's approved ESSA plan requires that subgroups meet the identification criteria for two consecutive years to be identified as TSI, only subgroups that were identified for Potential Targeted Support and Improvement (PTSI) based on 2018-2019 school year results will be eligible to be newly identified for TSI using 2021-2022 school year results.
+The criteria to identify schools for TSI differs in that the highest number scenario that is used to identify schools for CSI will not be used to identify subgroups for TSI.
+For example, if Scenarios 1-5 are used to identify high schools for CSI, then Scenarios 1-4 will be used to identify high school subgroups for TSI.
+Because New York's approved ESSA plan requires that subgroups meet the identification criteria for two consecutive years to be identified for TSI, only subgroups that were identified for Potential Targeted Support and Improvement (PTSI) based on 2018-2019 school year results will be eligible to be newly identified for TSI using 2021-2022 school year results.